 When you select commercial air travel to the Academy, the Traffic Management Office, Passenger Services Section, will confirm and issue an electronic ticket (E-Ticket) itinerary from the airport closest to your home of record to Colorado Springs Airport.
 Consult your Appointee Portal for more information on retrieving your itinerary.
-If you do not receive your itinerary by 1 June 20 please email admissions at usafa_rrs.orgmail@usafa.edu.
+If you do not receive your itinerary by 1 June, please email the admissions office at usafa_rrs.orgmail@usafa.edu.
 Admissions will work with the travel office to ensure you receive it.